On our way to the Pamirs

 The following day Jim woke having been bitten in bed and we wondered again about an infestation.
 This time we had the correct sprays and pulled everything out of our sleeping loft and sprayed it.
 I had not been bitten so we wondered about Jim’s sleeping bag.
 Who knows, we may never find out.

-Once we packed camp and set off and we had not gone far up the new valley heading for the Pamirs before we found we had omitted to fill up our water tank in Dushanbe and it ran out.
+Once we packed camp and set off, we had not gone far up the new valley heading for the Pamirs before we found we recalled that we had omitted to fill up our water tank in Dushanbe and it had run out.
 Luckily all the little villages have had aid to supply fresh drinking water from a prominent tap.
-So it was not long before we filled up our water sacks and decanted it into the tank and we had our water filter system back up and running and had a safe supply of drinking water in the car.
+So it was not long before we were able to fill up our water sacks and decant it into the tank and we had our water filter system back up and running and access to a safe supply of drinking water in the car.

 Unbelievably it was not long before we encountered the same huge flock of sheep and their minders who had passed us late the night before.
 This time the pass was too narrow for us to get through them again and they completely blocked the narrow road ahead, which had a precipitous drop to the right.
 (A situation that was to last for much of the day!)
 However up ahead beyond the flock, there was a digger actively removing debris from the road which had collapsed down from the steep cliffs to our left, (again a feature of much of the day).
 The horsemen with the sheep, rode back down to us and explained that the pass to Khorug up ahead was blocked and we would not get through with Landy.
 In sign language, they proposed another pass just back down the valley which was not visible on our maps or maps.me.